aswanth9495/Introduction-To-React/README.md

 - Start the server `yarn start` or `npm start`.
 - Goto to `localhost:3000`.
 You can see the app up and running.

+### Note:
-**Note: If you are facing any difficulty you can raise an issue or message me personally.**
+- If you are facing any difficulty you can raise an issue or message me personally.
+- Also, make sure that you are using the latest stable version of node (Prefer 12.14.1)